CASIO fx-5000F

 Terminated: unknown

 Formulae can be entered in WRT (write) modus.
-They can easily be edited using the arrow-keys, "INS" and "DEL".
+They can easily be navigated using the arrow keys and edited using the INS function and the DEL key.